Unboxed-Software/solana-course/content/compressed-nfts.md

 ### 6. Transfer a cNFT

 The last thing we’re going to add to our script is a cNFT transfer.
 Just as with a standard SPL token transfer, security is paramount.
-Unlike with a standard SPL token transfer, however, in order to build a secure transfer with state compression of any kind, the program performing the transfer needs the entire asset data.
+Unlike with a standard SPL token transfer, however, to build a secure transfer with state compression of any kind, the program performing the transfer needs the entire asset data.

 The program, Bubblegum in this case, needs to be provided with the entire data that was hashed and stored on the corresponding leaf *and* needs to be given the “proof path” for the leaf in question.
 That makes cNFT transfers a bit trickier than SPL token transfers.